Contents

 Bondholders receive income from their investments in the form of interest payments and the eventual return on their principal investment.
 The specific terms of these payments are determined by the bond’s interest rate structure and maturity date.
 Let’s delve deeper into the different types of interest rates and payment structures.

-- Fixed-rate bonds: The bond issuer pays the fixed interest rate to the bondholder.
-It is typically expressed as a percentage of the bond’s face value.
+- Fixed-rate bonds: The bond issuer pays the bondholder a fixed interest rate, typically expressed as a percentage of the bond’s face value.

-- Floating-rate bonds: Some bonds have a variable interest rate.
-This rate adjusts periodically based on a benchmark, such as the London Interbank Offered Rate (LIBOR) or the prime rate.
+- Floating-rate bonds: Some bonds have a variable interest rate, which adjusts periodically based on a benchmark, such as the London Interbank Offered Rate (LIBOR) or the prime rate.

 - Zero-coupon bonds: These bonds don’t pay periodic interest but are sold at a discount to their face value.
 The difference between the purchase price and the face value represents the investor’s return.